dart-lang/site-www/src/_guides/language/sound-faq.md

 ### What is "strong mode"?
 Is it the same as “sound Dart”?

 “Sound Dart”, “strong mode Dart”, and “type safe Dart” are sometimes used interchangeably.
+Strong mode is a sound static type system that uses a combination of static and runtime checks to ensure your code is type safe&mdash;that you can never see a value whose runtime type does not match its static type.

 Strong mode is Dart’s implementation of a sound type system.
-With strong mode enabled, Dart is a type safe language ensuring that static type annotations are actually correct at runtime.
+With strong mode enabled (in an implementation that has both the static and runtime checks), Dart is a type safe language ensuring that static type annotations are actually correct at runtime.
 Strong mode is an optional mode that you enable in Dart Analyzer to enforce stronger static typing.